aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to DOTM" h2="Transform EML to DOTM within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+One of the most common conversions is from EML file format to HTML.
+This conversion is necessary to enable the further conversion of HTML to DOTM.

+<h2>How Aspose.Total helps for eml to dotm conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive package of APIs that can help you with the conversion of EML to HTML and HTML to DOTM.
+It includes Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ is a powerful API that can help you convert EML file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to DOTM.
+Both APIs come under Aspose.Total for C++ package.

+The Aspose.Total for C++ package is a great choice for developers who need to add email conversion features inside their applications.
+It provides a comprehensive set of APIs that can help you convert EML to HTML and HTML to DOTM.
+The APIs are easy to use and can be integrated into your applications quickly.
+Moreover, the package is cost-effective and provides great value for money.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}